-- . the level of capital expenditures we make, including for maintaining or replacing vessels, building new vessels, acquiring secondhand vessels and complying with regulations; - · the number of unscheduled off-hire days for our fleet and the timing of, and number of days required for, scheduled drydocking of our vessels; - our debt service requirements and restrictions on distributions contained in our debt instruments; - the level of debt we will incur to fund future acquisitions, including if we exercise our option to purchase any or all of the seven identified LNG Carriers of our Sponsor, which we refer to as the Optional Vessels that we have the right to purchase pursuant to the terms and subject to the conditions of the Omnibus Agreement.
+the level of capital expenditures we make, including for maintaining or replacing vessels, building new vessels, acquiring secondhand vessels and complying with regulations;

+the number of unscheduled off-hire days for our Fleet and the timing of, and number of days required for, scheduled drydocking of our vessels;

+our debt service requirements and restrictions on distributions contained in our debt instruments;

+the level of debt we will incur to fund future acquisitions, including the five remaining Optional Vessels that we have the right (but not the obligation) to acquire from our Sponsor, pursuant to the terms and subject to the conditions of the Omnibus Agreement.
 See "Item 7.
-Major Unitholders and Related Party Transactions-B. Related Party Transactions"; - fluctuations in interest rates; - fluctuations in our working capital needs; - variable tax rates; - our ability to make, and the level of, working capital borrowings; and - · the amount of any cash reserves established by our Board of Directors.
+Major Unitholders and Related Party Transactions-B. Related Party Transactions";

+fluctuations in interest rates;

+fluctuations in our working capital needs;

+variable tax rates;

+our ability to make, and the level of, working capital borrowings; and the amount of any cash reserves established by our Board of Directors.